Characters of the Silent Hill series: Dahlia Gillespie

 Dahlia and Jodie merge to become Dahlia Mason in Silent Hill: Shattered Memories.
 She divorced Harry years earlier, earning her daughter's hatred.
-Dahlia reconciles with Cheryl after the latter accepts Harry's demise.
+Depending on the ending, Dahlia can reconcile with Cheryl after the latter accepts Harry's demise.
 Dahlia appears in the Silent Hill film, where she is a much more sympathetic character who is tricked to hand Alessa over to her sister, Christabella.
-Dahlia survives the Alyssa's killing of the Order, as a loving mother.
+Dahlia survives Alessa's killing of the Order, as a loving mother.
 In Silent Hill: Revelation, Dahlia appears in a minor role giving cryptic warnings to Heather.

 Dahlia is voiced by Liz Mamorsky in the original game, Laurence Bouvard in Origins, and by Laura Bailey in Shattered Memories.
+In the film, she is portrayed by Deborah Kara Unger.